Twig6943/AffinityOnLinux/Guides/Lutris/Guide.md

 1. Open Lutris and click on the plus icon.
 2. Install from a local install script
-3. Import the configuration file for your wine version
+3. Import the configuration file for your wine fork

 - [Wine-tkg-affinity](/Guides/Lutris/InstallScripts/Affinity-tkg.yaml)
 - [ElementalWarrior](/Guides/Lutris/InstallScripts/Affinity-ew.yaml)